Next: Introduction [Contents][Index]

 does.
 Additionally it checks out

-the new branch using a new working tree.
+the new branch, using a new working tree.

 This function is used by forge-checkout-worktree

-to read read the
+, to read the new

 When you delete a pull-request branch, which was created using one of